trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > _An unchanged "Host" request header field can be passed with `$http_host`.
 However, if this field is not present in a client request header then nothing will be passed.
 In such a case it is better to use the `$host` variable - its value equals the server name in the "Host" request header field or the primary server name if this field is not present._

 For example, if you set `Host: MASTER:8080`, `$host` will be "master" (while `$http_host` will be `MASTER:8080` as it just reflects the whole header).

+Look also at [$10k host header](https://www.ezequiel.tech/p/10k-host-header.html) and [What is a Host Header Attack?](https://www.acunetix.com/blog/articles/automated-detection-of-host-header-attacks/).

 ###### Redirects and `X-Forwarded-Proto`